olami851/Learning-git/README.md

-This reo was created to learn git from Amigocodes page on YouTube.
+This repo was used to learn git from the Amigoscodes page on YouTube.